 More information is available at http://www.cprover.org/termination/

-Also termination can be analyzed in context of loop summarization with appropriate abstract domains.
+Also, termination can be analyzed in the context of loop summarization with appropriate abstract domains.
 Preliminary experimental results in this direction are available at the Loopfrog termination page.

 - Termination Analysis with Compositional Transition Invariants, , International Conference on Computer-Aided Verification (CAV), Edinburgh, UK, p.89-103, Springer (2010)